A random matrix perspective of cultural structure: groups or redundancies?: The symmetric two-groups (S2G) model

 which is the same binomial distribution, but with inverted probabilities.
 Since the two groups are by construction equally likely, the combined probability of all configurations with $F_{+}$ traits $+1$ is:

 Inserting Eq.~\eqref{p++} and Eq.~\eqref{p-+} in Eq.~\eqref{prob_nu_F_prelim} leads to Eq.~\eqref{prob_nu_F}.

-Second, we proove Eq.~\eqref{C_nu}.
+Second, we prove Eq.~\eqref{C_nu}.
 The correlation coefficient of any two features $a$ and $b$ is given by Eq.~\eqref{C_ab_gen}, which, for symmetry reasons similar to the case of the FCI model, simplifies to:

 Moreover, the probability attached to any configuration $\vec{S}$ can be written as:

 where $p_{\vec{S}}^{-}(\nu)$ and $p_{\vec{S}}^{+}(\nu)$ are the probabilities of configuration $\vec{S}$, conditional on whether it is generated for group $-1$ or for group $+1$ respectively.
 In turn, these probabilities can be factorized in terms of feature-level probabilities of traits: